 Great Goddess: Fact, Working Hypothesis, or Feminist Myth? is a compilation of panel presentations given at General Assembly 1992, edited by Dorothy Emerson.
 The panel and the publication were sponsored by the Feminism Section of Collegium, Association for Liberal Religious Studies, as part of its "Edge of the Wave" series, coordinated by Betty Hoskins.
 The 40 page booklet, in part a discussion of issues raised by Cakes for the Queen of Heaven, includes contributions by Carol Graywing, Shirley Ranck, Carol Hepokoski, Holly Horn, Christa Heiden Landon, Elizabeth Fisher, and Betty Hoskins.

 Booklet originally published by Pacific Central District W&R, "The Water Ritual" by Carolyn McDade and Lucille Longview is the original worship service "Coming Home, Like Rivers to the Sea: A Women's Ritual," created for the November 1980 Women and Religion Continental Convocation of Unitarian Universalists in East Lansing, Michigan.
 Includes readings, lyrics and sheet music.

-You can now read the entire booklet ONLINE: The Water Ritual (without sheet music)
+You can now read the entire text ONLINE: The Water Ritual (without sheet music)

 Margaret Fuller was an author, editor, journalist, educator, and women's rights advocate.
 Today, we consider her one of the guiding lights of the first wave of feminism in America.

-Watch the video of the presentation at General Assembly 2007.
+Watch the video of the service at General Assembly 2007.